ThreadDotRun/JenPark/README.md

-# RV Park CRM/ERP System
+# RV Park CRM/Maintenance System

 ## Overview
-The RV Park CRM/ERP System is a Python-based application designed to manage operations for an RV park, including customer management, site reservations, invoicing, and payment tracking.
-The system uses SQLite for data storage and is organized into a core database initialization component and a modular CRM package (`crm/`).
+The RV Park CRM/ERP System is a Python-based application designed to manage operations for an RV park, including customer management, site reservations, invoicing, payment tracking, and maintenance/facility management.
+The system uses SQLite for data storage and is organized into core database initialization components and modular packages (`crm/` and `maintenance/`).
 Comprehensive unit tests ensure reliability and correctness of the system.

 ### Project Structure
 ```
 |-- InitializeSQLiteDatabase.py
+|-- Maintenance Database Schema.txt
 |-- README.md
 |-- crm/
     |-- __init__.py